simonfruehauf/OpenIdle-Engine/GAMEDATA_GUIDE.md

 ### C. Tasks (Loops & Progress)

 Activities that take time.
-They can be infinite loops (grinding) or finite actions (crafting/research).
+They can be infinite loops (grinding), timed loops (gathering), or finite projects (research).

 ```typescript
 interface TaskConfig {